 PlayStation 3 was the first to introduce the concept of placing your console vertically, although only the very first PS3 model supported this without any additional accessories.
-Every subsequent PlayStation model required a special vertical stand so as to remain stable and have proper ventilation in that position.
+Every subsequent PlayStation model required a special vertical stand to remain stable and have proper ventilation in that position.

 This official Sony vertical stand was designed to work with both the PS4 Pro and the PS4 Slim, but not with the original PS4.
 The stand itself is made of solid, transparent plastic, and it comes with two separate platforms for the Slim and Pro versions of the console.
-When installed, both consoles are extremely stable and the style of the stand ensures no airflow obstruction nor undesirable overheating.
+When installed, both consoles are incredibly stable, and the style of the stand ensures no airflow obstruction nor undesirable overheating.